davetang/machine_learning/evaluation/README.md

 (recall <- TP / (TP + FN))
 ```

-    ## [1] 0.9727403
+    ## [1] 0.9255378

 Specificity is concerned with how many of the *truth negative cases*
-were predicted as negative, which is opposite to sensitivity.
+were predicted as negative (row one of our table), which is opposite to
+sensitivity.

 -   Specificity or True Negative Rate (TNR) = TN / (TN + FP)